KSCW-DT: History

 In March 2007, Banks Broadcasting announced that it would sell the station to Schurz Communications, owner of CBS affiliate KWCH (channel 12).
 The sale closed on July 20, 2007, after which the FCC granted Schurz a "failing station" waiver to acquire KSCW.
 This was necessary because the Wichita designated market area has only seven "unique" full-power television stations.
 The full-power stations operating outside the immediate metropolitan area all operate as satellites of each of Wichita's four major network affiliates (KWCH, KSNW (channel 3), KAKE (channel 10) and KSAS-TV (channel 24)), and the FCC considers the parent and all of its satellites together as one station.
 That number of unique full-power stations is normally not enough to legally support a duopoly, because Banks Broadcasting tried and failed to find a buyer for KSCW that did not need the "failing station" waiver.

 Several months after Schurz closed on its purchase of this station, it launched a new website powered by the Local Media Network division of WorldNow, replacing Broadcast Interactive Media as the operator of the site.
 Schurz began the process of transitioning the websites of its media properties to the Tribune Interactive platform in Summer 2010 with KWCH and KSCW being the first two using the relaunched Tribune-run platform in late-June (as of 2013, the Schurz television station websites are now operated by Internet Broadcasting).
 In 2009, KSCW traded transmitter facilities, moving to KWCH's tower just east of Hutchinson in Reno County.

-Schurz announced on September 14, 2015 that it would exit broadcasting and sell its television and radio stations, including KSCW-DT, KWCH-DT, and the JSA with KDCU-DT, to Gray Television for $442.5 million.
+Schurz announced on September 14, 2015, that it would exit broadcasting and sell its television and radio stations, including KSCW-DT, KWCH-DT, and the JSA with KDCU-DT, to Gray Television for $442.5 million.
 Gray already owns KAKE in Wichita; however, it will sell that station and keep KSCW and KWCH.
 The FCC approved the Schurz sale on February 12, 2016, and the sale was finalized on February 16.

 Programming

-KSCW carries the entire CW network schedule and airs it mostly in pattern.
-Syndicated programming include Divorce Court, Extra, The Goldbergs, Judge Judy, The King of Queens, Mom, Monk, and PowerNation.
+In 2024, KSCW parent company Gray Television reached an agreement to broadcast eight Oklahoma City Thunder games on the station.